antaresproject/docs/docs/services/twig.md

 format_x_days($date, $html = true)
 ```

-Displays the date in the 'humanized' format.
+Displays date in the 'humanized' format.
 It uses the [helper](formatters.md).

 ### hostname